 |---|---|---|---|

-| Flat Concrete | Membrane < 5 years old, good condition | Solar now — plan future re-waterproof window | Schedule next re-waterproof in 5–8 years |
+| Flat Concrete | Membrane < 5 years old, good condition | Solar now — re-waterproof in 5–8 years | Plan the future re-waterproof window into solar scheduling |

-| Flat Concrete | Membrane 5–8 years old | Professional assessment first | Re-waterproof first if membrane shows degradation |
+| Flat Concrete | Membrane 5–8 years old | Inspect and test before solar decision | Re-waterproof first if membrane shows degradation |

-| Flat Concrete | Membrane > 8 years or showing failure | Re-waterproof before solar — no exceptions | Waterproof first; install solar 2–4 weeks after cure |
+| Flat Concrete | Membrane > 8 years or failed | Re-waterproof before solar — no exceptions | Waterproof first, install solar 2–4 weeks after membrane cure |

-| Tiled Pitched | Tiles intact, ridge sound, valleys clear | Solar now | No waterproofing work required |
+| Tiled Pitched | Tiles intact, ridge sound, valleys clear | Solar now — tile system is inherently sound | No waterproofing work required pre-install |

-| Tiled Pitched | Cracked tiles, spalled ridge, blocked valleys | Remediate first, then solar | Tile repairs before installation; typically 1–3 days |
+| Tiled Pitched | Cracked tiles, spalled ridge, blocked valleys | Remediate first, then solar | Tile repairs before installation; typically 1–3 days of roof work |

 | Metal (corrugated/trapezoidal) | Laps sound, fasteners good, no significant rust | Solar now | No waterproofing work required |